ironmansoftware/psedit/README.md

 (* Requires `PSScriptAnalyzer` to be installed)

-You can format your code in the editor if you have `PSScriptAnalyzer` installed.
+You can only format your PowerShell code in the editor if you have `PSScriptAnalyzer` installed.
 To format a script, either press `Ctrl+Shift+R` or click Edit \ Format.
 If you don't have `PSScriptAnalyzer` installed, you can do so with the command below.

 ```powershell
 Install-Module PSScriptAnalyzer